Last Updated: March 23, 2026

 Have you ever hit the middle of your day and wondered, “Why am I racing around like I’m in some sort of invisible Olympics?”
-Because honestly, half of the time, I am running on caffeine, adrenaline, and vibes.
+Because honestly, half of the time, you are running on caffeine, adrenaline, and vibes.

 If your days feel rushed, scattered, or vaguely chaotic, there’s one habit that can bring your shoulders down from ear-level: a daily tea ritual.